malgebary/Azure-Route-Server-MicroHack/README.md

 1. ***On-prem-Vnet*** to simulate on-premises network, Vpn Gateway ***On-Prem-VNG*** to simulate gateway on the on-premises, and an VM ***On-Prem-VM***.
 2. ***HUB-SCUS*** Vnet represent Azure side that has: NVA (***CSR***), VM (***HUB-VM***), and ARS (***RouteServer***).
-3. NVA ***CSR*** with two Nics, one external (CSROutsideInterface) and one Internal (CSRInsideInterface), external interface will be used as the source for Ipsec tunnel, while internal interface will be used as BGP peer with ARS.
+3. NVA ***CSR*** with two Nics, one external (CSROutsideInterface) and one Internal (CSRInsideInterface), external interface will be used as the source for IPsec tunnel, while internal interface will be used as BGP peer with ARS.
 4. We will use loopback interface on the ***CSR*** (Loopback11) as update source for the BGP peering with ***On-Prem-VNG***, while will use the internal interface of the ***CSR*** as the BGP peer with ARS instances.